openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that asks the student to enter a line of text, which is then checked against a specified expected answer.

-  See :ref:`Text Input` for more information.
+  For more information, see :ref:`Text Input`.

 .. _Transcript: